-Can probiotics prevent cancer?
+Could probiotics prevent cancer?
 If it could, it would not come as a big surprise.
-Earlier research has shown that probiotics are amazing living organisms, known to promote many body functions and prevent and studies has show it can treat some 170 diseases.
+Recent research has revealed that probiotics are amazing organisms with many benefits.
+Probiotics are known to promote major body functions and prevent and studies has show it can treat some 170 diseases.
 Could probiotics also prevent cancer?

 Patients receiving the diagnose “cancer” from their doctor often experience extreme anxiety and stress.
 Cancer is associated with severe sickness, gloominess and death.
 Cancer treatment is often expensive, complicated and can have many unpleasant side effects.
 However, there are simple and safe strategies that can reduce the risk for cancer, or in some cases even reverse it.
 One such very promising strategy is using probiotics for cancer.